 This is the last hour of your six-hour rib cooking time.
-You will unwrap the ribs, crank up the heat and finish your ribs while frequently basting with your great-granddad’s secret sauce (or the one you bought from the store).
+You will unwrap the ribs, place them back on the smoker, and finish cooking them while frequently basting with your great-granddad’s secret sauce (or the one you bought from the store).

 This is the critical time when you can make or break your perfect ribs.
-You’ll need to keep checking and make sure they don’t get too close to the heat and burn.
+You’ll need to keep checking and make sure you take them off at just the right time, and that they don’t overcook.

 Are the Ribs Done?

 There are several ways to check if your ribs are cooked to perfection, but these next two methods are my favorites.
 They’re less invasive and won’t ruin your ribs.